santosh811/control-center-code-samples/README.md

 # Control Center SIM Lifecycle Management

-This repo contains code sample that demonstrates how to invoke the Cisco IoT Control Center Devices REST API for a device (identified by its SIM) using Java to check the value of one attribute then change the value of another.
+This repo contains a code sample that demonstrates how to invoke the Cisco IoT Control Center Devices REST API for a device (identified by its SIM) using Java to check the value of one attribute then change the value of another.
 In this case, the code sample retrieves information about the device status and changes the status of the device accordingly.
 You can also use the same construct to check on attributes like usage, zones, or sessions and change another attribute like SIM state.

 This is one of the most common use cases for the Control Center API and can be applied in a wide array of applications, including general SIM management as well as firmware updates, retail billing, security, and more.